tryyang2001/tp/docs/UserGuide.md

 ```
 delete fbank/2
 __________________________________________________________________________________________________________
-An food item has been deleted from the food bank:
+A food item has been deleted from the food bank:
 	McSpicy Meal (1081 cal) @ 02:25
 Number of food item(s) left in the food bank: 1
 __________________________________________________________________________________________________________